pantelis/artificial-intelligence/_sources/aiml-common/assignments/object-tracking/_index.md

 ## Task 2: Object Detector (40 points)

 In this task you will use a CNN-based object detector to bound box all `ball` instances in each frame.
-Report the AP metric across all frames of the input video(s) averaged over 10 IoU thresholds of [0.50:0.05:0.95].
 Because the educational value is  not object detection, you are allowed to use an object detector of your choice trained to distinguish the `ball` class.
-You are free to use a pretrained model (eg on MS COCO that contains the class `sports ball` or train a model yourself.
+You are free to use a pre-trained model (eg on MS COCO that contains the class `sports ball` or train a model yourself.
 Ensure that you explain thoroughly the code.

 ## Task 3: Tracker (40 points)